-If you want to grow your business, you need a lead list.
+If you want to grow your business, you need a well-crafted lead list and collection of contact information.
 But not any old lead list will do!
 Your prospect quality depends on the source and the data you get on your leads.

-So today, I’ll walk you through everything you need to know to build a robust lead list.
-You’ll also get answers to all your questions, including why lead lists are single-use.
+So today, I'll walk you through everything you need to know to build a targeted lead list and implement effective lead generation strategies.
+You'll also get answers to all your questions, including what is a lead list and why lead lists are single-use.

 Let's hop to it!

-1. What Does a Great Lead List Look Like?
+What Does a Great Lead List Look Like?
+Key Components and Quality Indicators

 The best lead lists give you all the data you need to confidently reach out (be that through cold email or cold call) and have an informed conversation with your prospect.